Mayukh-G/Summation-Calculator/README.md

     - Must be consistent with {param} pattern

 For {param} summed_to_var_with_equal:
-- Enter a string containing the variable you will use to represent the end value, and equal sign, and the end value:
+- Enter a string containing the variable you will use to represent the end value, an equal sign, and the end value:
     - Example : "j=10"
     - Variable must **NOT** be "m"
     - No whitespace characters present